R-Elias/flattree/README.md

 ## OPTIONS
 - `-o OUTPUT_FILE`, `--output OUTPUT_FILE`
-  - Specify the name of the output file.
-This option is required.
+  - Optional.
+Specify the name of the output file.
+If not specified, the output will be printed to the standard output.

 - `-d DIRECTORY`, `--directory DIRECTORY`
-  - Specify the directory to analyze.
-This option is required.
+  - Optional.
+Specify the directory to analyze.
+If not specified, the current working directory will be used.

 - `--extensions=EXT1,EXT2,...`
   - Optional.
 Provide a comma-separated list of file extensions.
 Only